jameshughes89/cs102/src/site/assignments/maze-solver-too/maze-solver-too.rst

     * Enqueue with a linear search for the correct insertion spot (:math:`O(n)`) and then always dequeue from the front (:math:`O(1)`)?
     * Or enqueue always append to the end (:math:`O(1)`) and do a linear search for the most important priority on the dequeue (:math:`O(n)`)?
-    * the former is suggested --- have the enqueue find the correct spot to add the element, and have the dequeue simply remove from the front
+    * The former is suggested --- have the enqueue find the correct spot to add the element, and have the dequeue simply remove from the front

 * An already complete ``equals`` and ``hashCode`` method for the ``LinkedPriorityQueue`` class is provided